-This is a sermon preview for the fourth sermon in the “We Believe: Back to Basics” series.
+This is a sermon preview for a sermon in the “We Believe: Back to Basics” series.
 To watch the recording of any of the sermons in this sermon series, visit our website.

 Jesus replied, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”

 - John 3:1-21

 "We believe that the blessings of salvation are made free to all by the gospel....

 - Article V. Of Justification, New Hampshire Baptist Confession of Faith, 1833

 "We believe that in order to be saved, sinners must be regenerated, or born again; that...; that it is effected in a manner above our comprehension by the power of the Holy Spirit"

 - Article VI.
 Of the Freeness of Salvation, New Hampshire Baptist Confession of Faith, 1833

 Free.
 If you like me you almost expect to see an asterisk next to that word.
 In fact, whenever I see "FREE" on an advertisement, I look for that little "*" symbol which tells me there are more "terms and conditions," more small print at the bottom.
 In the business world, there's a saying: "There's no such thing as a free lunch."
 And if there's no free lunch, then it might be reasonable to question an idea like "free salvation."

 The "blessings of salvation," to use the language of the New Hampshire Confession, may be free.
 But they can also be baffling.
 Such was the case with Nicodemus who asks of Jesus' talk on being "born again" or "born from above"